dmtkfs/client-document-portal-on-aws/README.md

 * **Compliance capabilities** such as encryption, data residency, or retention policies
 * **Easy scalability** for numerous clients and documents without manual management

-AWS infrastructure addresses these limitations by providing advanced security, flexible automation and comprehensive monitoring.
+AWS infrastructure addresses these limitations by providing advanced security, flexible automation and comprehensive monitoring.<br><br>

 ## 3. Architecture Diagram